 There’s so much happening today with the Industrial Internet of Things (IIoT), it’s important to understand where Stratus fits.
 For one, we’re proven as we’ve played a role in supporting mission-critical industrial automation for decades.
 This includes supervisory control and data acquisition (SCADA), human machine interface (HMI), and historian database solutions.
-We agree with many industry analysts like ARC who see the evolution of these technologies naturally supporting the adoption of IIoT.
+We agree with many industry analysts like ARC who see the evolution of these technologies naturally supporting the adoption of IIoT, helping to fortify it.

 For starters, the evolution toward IIoT enables industrial automation technologies to be deployed into new industries and places.
 For instance, in many process industries, endpoints and stations, say in an oil pipeline, have needed to be manned.
 New technologies enable more and more of these remote sites to be remotely monitored and completely human free.
 But this remote visibility comes with a price.
 If the system that provides remote monitoring goes down, nobody knows what is happening.
 In the natural gas industry, this is called a “blind moment” and it’s a BIG deal.
 This situation is not limited to oil and gas pipelines.
 As factories in the semiconductor and other industries get larger and more automated, the goal is to get better productivity with fewer people.
 Always-On visibility will be a requirement to ensure that goal.

 Additionally, compliance comes into play.
 While data generated by IIoT is critical for production efficiency and productivity, in some industries this proliferation of date will require oversight and reporting.
 A good example is the food and beverage industry.
 If you’re subject to regulations, you can’t afford to lose data as it could result in expensive recalls, audits or even fines.
 If your solution runs on hardware or software infrastructure from Stratus, data availability and integrity won’t be a concern because our servers are always on.